 Kibale National Park can be visited at all times of the year.
 The months of June to August get the most number of visitors because of the summer season elsewhere.

-Kibale is located 310 kilometers west of Kampala.
+Kibale is located 310 kilometres west of Kampala.
 The park is very easy to access using well-tarmacked roads from Kampala/Entebbe directly to Fort Portal in about 4 to 5 hours.

 Local chartered flights from Entebbe to Semuliki or Kasese can be used to easily access Kibale National Park.